G-Dragon: Public image

-G-Dragon stated that he was initially self-conscious of his role as a musician, noting how he had "changed many things including the tone of my voice because I was conscious about my job when I was in front of others."
+In 2011, G-Dragon shared that he was initially self-conscious of his role as a musician, noting how he had "changed many things including the tone of my voice because I was conscious about my job when I was in front of others."
 Aware that his public image is important when promoting his materials, G-Dragon notes that "what the public perceives of [me] is my doing so it's my fault if I give off the wrong intention."
-In recent years, he has become more relaxed, stating that now he doesn't "do music or dress up in order to impress people around me.
+By 2015, he has become more relaxed, stating that now he doesn't "do music or dress up in order to impress people around me.
 I don't try to be conscious [about music and fashion]".

 G-Dragon was chosen by The Chosun Ilbo as the Best Dressed Celebrity of 2012, while in 2014, he was chosen as one of the Best-Dressed Street Style Stars of the year by New York.
 G-Dragon was included in the 2015's and 2016's Business of Fashion's 500 Global Fashion Leaders list, making him one of the five Koreans on the list, and the only K-Pop act to have made the cut.
 He was also the only Korean in Hypebeast's 100 Innovators list.

 Other ventures

 Business

-In 2012, G-Dragon built a pension hotel as a gift to his family; fans can also stay at this hotel which is now run as a business by his parents.
+In 2012, G-Dragon built a pension hotel in Gyenggi-do as a gift to his family, putting in approximately 1 billion won (US$920,000 at the time) to help finance it.
+The pension includes 11 suites.
 On October 20, 2015, G-Dragon officially opened his first cafe on Jeju Island, under the name of "Monsant Cafe".
 The South Korean indie band Hyukoh was the first artist to play at the café in September 2015.
 In 2017, his second cafe named "Untitled, 2017", inspired by the title of his most recent single, was built, along with a bowling alley both designed by G-Dragon.
 It is located within YG Entertainment's YG Republique building complex YG Town of Jeju Shinhwa World resort, for which he is an ambassador.